natemartin519/Blog/readme.md

 - [x] Add simple functionality to the controllers.
 - [x] Add models functionality.
 - [x] Add simple functionality to the views.
-- [ ] Add authentication to make or edit a post.
+- [x] Add authentication to add, show, or edit.
+- [ ] Show posts for non users.
-- [ ] Add authentication to make/show/edit a user.
+- [ ] Make admin and non-admin users.
-- [ ] Add tags.
+- [ ] Allow non-admin user to add a comment to a post.
-- [ ] Add user comments.
+- [ ] Add tags to posts.
-- [ ] Make it look pretty with Bootstrap.
+- [ ] Make it look pretty with Bootstrap3.

 #### Setup